11th Royal Scots, 12th April 1917

 Alexander Mann is honoured and remembered on the Keith War Memorial, Moray.

-Alexander Mann was awarded the British War Medal and Victory Medal.
+Alexander Mann was awarded the British War Medal and Victory Medal for his service in the Great War.

 Links To Additional Information